ahmettoprakcioglu/ahmettoprakcioglu/README.md

 # 💫 About Me:
 I'm a front-end developer.
 I am currently working as a front-end developer at Jotform.
-I'm working on JavaScript and React.
+I'm working on JavaScript, React and TypeScript.

 ## 🌐 Socials: